Cilicaine V (Phenoxymethylpenicillin Benzathine)

 Pregnancy and Breastfeeding

-Tell your doctor if you are pregnant, planning to become pregnant, or breastfeeding.
-Like most medicines, Cilicaine V is not recommended during pregnancy or breastfeeding.
-Your doctor can discuss the risks and benefits with you.
+Cilicaine V is not recommended during pregnancy or breastfeeding.
+Discuss risks and benefits with your doctor.

 Drug Interactions